-Maggie Adema Maloy focuses on appellate advocacy and high-stakes motions practice in federal and state courts.
+Maggie Adema Maloy focuses on appellate advocacy and high-stakes motions practice.
 She has served as the principal drafter of briefs in the U.S. Court of Appeals for the Fifth, Seventh, and Ninth Circuits; U.S. District Courts; and the California Court of Appeals.
-Maggie has also argued before the Seventh Circuit.
+Maggie has also argued before the Seventh and Ninth Circuits.

 Before rejoining Jones Day in 2019, Maggie served as a law clerk to Judge John B. Owens of the U.S. Court of Appeals for the Ninth Circuit.